pterodactyl/development/README.md

 * Minio Container for S3 emulation

 ### Accessing the Environment
-Once you've setup the environment, simply run `./beak up -d` to start the environment.
-This simply aliases some common Docker compose commands.
+Once you've setup the environment, simply run `./beak build` and then `./beak up -d` to start the environment.
+`beak` aliases some common Docker compose commands, but everything else will pass through to `docker compose`.

 Once the environment is running, `./beak app` and `./beak wings` will allow SSH access to the Panel and Wings environments respectively.
 Your Panel is accessible at `https://pterodactyl.test`.
 You'll need to